Short Term Exchange Program

 STEP Outbound and Host Family Orientation:

 This is mandatory for the student and parents/guardian to attend.
-The Orientation will occur prior to the Inbound student arriving or prior to the Outbound student leaving.
-Covered at this Orientation will be the purpose of STEP, financial commitment, time commitment, rules, insurance, travel, communication, responsibilities of the Host family and FAQs, as well as a few other helpful items.
+The Orientation dates are March 30, 2024 and May 11, 2024.
+Covered at the Orientations will be the purpose of STEP, financial commitment, time commitment, rules, insurance, travel, communication, responsibilities of the Host family and FAQs, as well as a few other helpful items.

 Travel arrangements are the sole responsibility of the families involved and the travel arrangement preferably should be done through a Travel Agency.
 D5180 uses It’s Your World Travel for their Long-Term exchange students and information can be provided should you wish to use them.
 They understand the nuances of international travel and can be very helpful in making travel arrangements go smoothly.